 What Are Interest Rates on Indexed Annuities Like?

-Because the return for an indexed annuity is based on one or more indexes, its interest rate will vary throughout the contract.
-As with fixed annuities, an indexed annuity can offer a guaranteed minimum return, typically between one percent and three percent, even if the index it’s tied to does poorly.
-However, a major benefit of indexed annuities is that, if the index is performing well, the annuitant has the potential to earn much higher interest rates!
+The return for an indexed annuity is based on one or more indexes, so its interest rate will vary throughout the contract.
+Like fixed annuities, an indexed annuity can offer a guaranteed minimum return.
+This is true, even if the index it’s tied to performs poorly.

 It’s important that your client understands a product, its benefits, and its limitations.